aurelia/documentation/English/get-started.md

   npm install -g jspm
   ```

 > **Note:** jspm, like Bower and Yeoman, leverages [git](http://git-scm.com/) so you need to install that if you don't have it.
 Also, jspm queries GitHub to install packages, but GitHub has a rate limit on anonymous API requests.
 It is advised that you configure jspm with your GitHub credentials in order to avoid problems.
-You can do this by executing `jspm endpoint config github` and following the prompts.
+You can do this by executing `jspm registry config github` and following the prompts.
 Don't want to use jspm?
 No problem.
 All Aurelia packages are available via [Bower](http://bower.io/) as well.

 ## Setting up the Project Structure and Build